-- significant volatility in the market price and trading volume of securities of BDCs or other companies in our sector, which are not necessarily related to the operating performance of these companies; - inability to obtain any exemptive relief that may be required by us from the SEC, if any; - · changes in regulatory policies, accounting pronouncements or tax guidelines, particularly with respect to RICs and BDCs; - · loss of our BDC or RIC status; - · changes in earnings or variations in operating results or distributions that exceed our net investment income; - · increases in expenses associated with defense of litigation and responding to SEC inquiries; - · changes in accounting guidelines governing valuation of our investments; - changes in the value of our portfolio of investments and any derivative instruments, including as a result of general economic conditions, interest rate shifts and changes in the performance of our portfolio companies; - any shortfall in investment income or net investment income or any increase in losses from levels expected by investors or securities analysts; - · sales of our common stock by the Seed Investor (as defined below); - · departure of our Adviser's key personnel; and - general economic trends and other external factors, including those related to the COVID-19 pandemic.
+- significant volatility in the market price and trading volume of securities of BDCs or other companies in our sector, which are not necessarily related to the operating performance of these companies; - inability to obtain any exemptive relief that may be required by us from the SEC, if any; - · changes in regulatory policies, accounting pronouncements or tax guidelines, particularly with respect to RICs and BDCs; - · loss of our BDC or RIC status; - · changes in earnings or variations in operating results or distributions that exceed our net investment income; - · increases in expenses associated with defense of litigation and responding to SEC inquiries; - · changes in accounting guidelines governing valuation of our investments; - changes in the value of our portfolio of investments and any derivative instruments, including as a result of general economic conditions, interest rate shifts and changes in the performance of our portfolio companies; - any shortfall in investment income or net investment income or any increase in losses from levels expected by investors or securities analysts; - · departure of our Adviser's key personnel; and - · general economic trends and other external factors, including those related to the COVID-19 pandemic.

-Sales of substantial amounts of our common stock in the public market, including by the Seed Investor, may have an adverse effect on the market price of our common stock.
+Sales of substantial amounts of our common stock in the public market may have an adverse effect on the market price of our common stock.